 - Can Brightcove Live push 1080p quality provided the input bandwidth is sufficient?

 - Yes, 1080p input is enabled for all accounts.

 - Is DRM available?

 - Yes!
-Contact your account manager if you are interested in adding DRM support to your live account.
+Contact your Customer Success Manager if you are interested in adding DRM support to your live account.